guidomantilla/golang-engineer-udolyj-/NOTES.md

 - Project skeleton copied from my own [repositories](https://github.com/guidomantilla?tab=repositories&q=go-feather-&type=&language=go&sort=)
 - cmd folder contains serve command for staring the server, and migrate command for database migrations
 - core folder contains the business logic
-- pkg folder contains reusable code
+- pkg folder contains reusable code (NOTE: move to higher level)
 - docker folder contains the docker-compose file for running the database and the vanilla version of this project
 - resources folder will contain the database migrations, proto files and postman collection
 - tools folder contains the wire code generation for the vanilla version of this project